Stuycs-K/final-project-4-lei-jady-shorecoloni-constanza/WORKLOG.md

 ### May 31, 2024

-Changed all java files to pde, got image display to work (each card has PImage variable)
+Changed all java files to pde, got image display to work (each card has a PImage variable now).

 ### June 1 & 2, 2024

-added display method to game class to display everyone's hands, and cards on the table.
+Added display method to game class to display everyone's hands, and cards on the table.
 Draw runs every 70 frames to make game visible

-### June 3 (&4), 2024
+### June 3 (& 4), 2024

-worked on allowing players to pass and restarting round when everyone passes
+Found out why cards weren't displaying, worked on allowing players to pass and restarting round when everyone passes.
+Edited play methods with working isPossibleSets

+### June 5 (& 6), 2024

+Spent lots of time fixing merge conflicts, trying to find out why player's cards don't display when put down.
+Worked on getting passing to work smoothly

+### June 7 - 9, 2024

+Still trying to figure out why cards don't display (edit: fixed display!), made option for opponent's cards to be shown, edited how passing works.

 ## Jady Lei